crdx/mission/README.md

 - Tasks can be executable scripts, binaries, or built in (written in Go).
 - Schedule tasks to run as part of a system cronjob, or manually.
+- Robust [failure handling](#failure-handling) ensures failing tasks are not missed.
 - Post-tasks which run after other tasks.
 Useful for when filesystem backups need to run after cloud backups.
 - Configurable storage directories available to each task via its environment.
 - Handle [chowning](#chown) and committing files in storage directories.